wisk/medusa/README.rst

 Qt4 is an optional dependency for qMedusa, ditto with boost-python for pydusa.
 This project uses cmake to compile.

-For windows users, you must compile Qt4 with /Zc:wchar_t.

 Feature
 =======